aagit/ripgrep-edit/README.md

 To be effective, `ripgrep-edit` requires a well-crafted prompt:

 ```
 You are a careful programmer.
-Rewrite cross-file snippnets:
+Rewrite cross-file snippnets.
-- Rewrite everything exactly the same, except: the required change
+Rewrite everything exactly the same except: the required change.
-- Keep the filename at the start of each file
+Keep the filenames at the start of the files.
-- Keep the separator at the end of all snippnets
+Keep the separators at the end of the snippnets.
+Do not change the line after the filenames and before the separators.
-- Do not add markdown fences
+Do not add markdown fences.
-- Do not ask clarification
+Do not ask clarification.
 ```

 ## ripgrep-edit.el